Ron Jeremy: Television

+In the late 1970s and early 1980s, Jeremy made regular appearances on Interludes After Midnight, a New York public access cable TV program, which promoted a local swingers club and featured guests discussing swinging while nude on camera.

 In 1980, Jeremy competed on the game show Wheel of Fortune, using his real last name, as Ron Hyatt.
 Among his winnings was a trip to Mazatlán.

 Jeremy appeared in the second season of The Surreal Life, during which he developed a close friendship with Tammy Faye Bakker despite her devout Christianity and disapproval of pornography, and returned to the franchise for the ninth season of The Surreal Life: Fame Games, in which he finished second to Traci Bingham on the season finale, which aired on March 25, 2007.
 Jeremy also appeared in a segment on Comedy Central's Chappelle's Show.
 Additionally, he made appearances on Penn and Teller's Bullshit! in episodes regarding penis enlargement and circumcision.
 In 2005, he appeared on the UK reality TV show, The Farm.
 Jeremy also made a brief cameo on Lewis Black's Root of All Evil, in the episode "YouTube VS Porn", in a short segment where people on the street were shown a video of hardcore pornography, and Jeremy was the only one disgusted by the video.